 This is a sponsored post by OM Media group on behalf of Verizon, all opinions are my own.

-Minority-owned small business have a big impact on our economy.
+Minority-owned small businesses have a big impact on our economy.
 Minority businesses make up almost 15 percent of the 28 million small businesses and employ 5.9 million workers in the United States.
 According to the most recent data from the Small Business Administration, Asians owned 1.6 million businesses, African-Americans owned 1.9 million, Hispanics owned 2.3 million, and Native American/Pacific Islander owned 0.3 million.

 And the growth trend is expected to increase as the country’s demographics continue to shift.